-I vividly remember sitting in that booth, hypothesising around the potential impact on Australia, stating “wouldn’t that be crazy if the schools closed down?”
+I vividly remember sitting in that booth, hypothesising around the potential impact on Australia, stating “Wouldn’t that be crazy if the schools closed down?”
 Well, all that happened and more.
-It was in that moment that it began to feel real, and from there we responded and quickly moved the team out of the office.
+It was at that moment that it began to feel real, and from there we responded and quickly moved the team out of the office.

 What were the key issues you faced as CEO and founder?